image2-Nov-19-2025-09-34-05-1822-AM

-To run a profitable eCommerce business, you absolutely have to ensure that your order fulfillment is effective and affordable, and one of the ways to do this is by outsourcing fulfillment to a third-party fulfillment company (3PL).
+To run a profitable eCommerce business, you must ensure that your order fulfillment is both effective and affordable.
+One way to achieve this is by outsourcing fulfillment to a third-party logistics (3PL) company.

 What Is a Fulfillment Center (or 3PL)?